Some of the numbers presented in this website may not be the most recent available

 Originally populated by Kalinago Caribs, Columbus sighted the island in 1493, claiming it as Spanish territory.
 The Dutch were first to found a settlement in 1631 and the Dutch East India Company began salt mining.
 Meanwhile the French and British also established settlements.

-Spanish forces captured it in 1633 but deserted it soon after before Dutch and French colonists returned and in 1648.
-They signed the Treaty of Concordia, dividing the island.
+Spanish forces captured it in 1633 but deserted it soon after before Dutch and French colonists returned.
+In 1648 they signed the Treaty of Concordia, dividing the island.
 By 1816 conflicts between the colonists had moved the border 16 times.
 Both groups imported slaves for plantations.

 After 1815 Saint Martin became part of the French overseas region of Guadeloupe.
 It voted to secede in 2003 to form a separate overseas collectivity (COM).
 France then granted COM status in 2007 to Saint Martin and the neighbouring Saint Barthélemy.